 Do not overthink this one, a regular pair of earbuds will work.

-When you think of podcast you probably think that they all occur on Spotify, Apple Music, Google podcasts, podcasters, etc. Although these apps distribute podcasts they do not actually host or hold the audio recording.
+When you think of podcasts you probably think that they all occur on Spotify, Apple Music, Google podcasts, podcasters, etc. Although these apps distribute podcasts they do not actually host or hold the audio recording.

 These hosts usually charge a monthly service fee to host your audio recordings.